-When I was child, at twelve years old, while I was with my little cousin to fantasize about the future, I realized that I would become an archaeologist when I grew up.
-I don’t know why, probably out of curiosity that I had towards history, arts and humanity in general, certainly not because I was a fan of Indiana Jones.
-To tell the truth I’ve never seen it, and I will continue not to see it, since the archaeologist is anything but Indiana Jones, despite the common opinion.
-So, this vocation I’ve always had, I don’t know where it comes from, I only know it brought me here to be an archaeologist.
+When I was a child I realized that when I grew up I wanted to be an archaeologist.
+I don’t know why, probably for the interest I had towards humanity in all its forms.
+Certainly not because I was an Indiana Jones fan … To tell the truth, I’ve never seen it and I will not see it, because the archaeologist is everything but not an Indiana Jones.
+I don’t know where this vocation came from, I just know that it has taken me this far: to be an archaeologist.

 November 2019, towards Cilento to study bones!I went to Cilento to study bones found in the Convent of Cuccaro Vetere (SA) to publish them in a monograph.

 July and August 2019, I come back to Toano for two weeksAt the end of August I went back to dig for two weeks at the parish of Toano, this year the most ancient medieval phases were excavated.

 July 2019, my first whatching brief for the construction of a gas pipelineIn mid of July I started my first whatching brief for the construction of a gas pipeline, it was a very formative experience that gave me the opportunity to work in full autonomy.
 At the moment I continue to do sporadically whatching brief for the same company.

 July 2019, Summer campus of anthropology and osteology of LABANOFIn July, two of my friends and I participated in the summer campus of anthropology and osteology organized by Labanof.
 Thanks to this I was able to meet two great professors of physical anthropology Professor Cristiana Cattaneo and Professor Robert Mann.